aptaliko/songlist/README.md

 TODO LIST
-1. Implement criteria to get songs of all child ids
+1. problem with fetch all periods
 2. Pagination at search endpoint

 SET UP THE DB